nunu-nu/Griddler/README.md

 italic_guide_overshoot = tolerance + 12 * mm
 italic_guide_terminal = 5 # draws a 5x5 X-shape at either end of the guide
 ```
+### Roman pointed pen calligraphy grid
 ![image of a calligraphy grid for the pointed pen](https://github.com/nunu-nu/Griddler/blob/main/demo/demo_2.jpg)
-A drawing grid for loose roman pointed pen calligraphy.
+A grid for a loose roman.
 Horizontal italic guides are displayed to help maintain vertical strokes, and only x-height and cap height are specified; the rest is up to the writer.\
 Key parameters:
 ```Python
 number_of_lines = 11